-Draft revisions to “Background Pollutant Allowance” Rule
+Draft Proposed “Background Pollutant Allowance” Rule

 Below are draft revisions to the “background pollutant allowance” rule in response to comments and discussion with the RWG.
 DEQ will also seek comment on these revisions from EPA and will work with EPA to word the provision such that it qualifies as a water quality standard.
 It is DEQ’s intent that this is a standards provision that would be approved by EPA in order to provide the regulatory certainty that it can be implemented in permits.